p4rkerw/SALSA/Tutorial/Tutorial.md

 ```
 bash SALSA/step2_merge_geno.sh \
 --library_id sample_1 \
---vcfone vcfdir/$atac_genotype/sample_1.atac.chr10.vcf.gz \
+--vcfone vcfdir/$atac_genotype/sample_1.atac.chr22.vcf.gz \
---vcftwo vcfdir/${modalitytwo}_genotype/sample_1.rna.chr10.vcf.gz \
+--vcftwo vcfdir/${modalitytwo}_genotype/sample_1.rna.chr22.vcf.gz \
 --outputdir vcfdir/joint_genotype \
---outputvcf sample_1.pass.joint.chr10.vcf.gz \
+--outputvcf sample_1.pass.joint.chr22.vcf.gz \
 --threads 4
 ```
 **(Recommended) STEP 3: Phase genotype** If you want to perform your analysis with phased genotypes you will need a phased reference.
 This is not strictly required, but it increases the performance of the WASP variant-realignment and ASEP analysis steps.
 Download the 1000G phased reference files for SNV only or SNV and INDELS from ftp.1000genomes.ebi.ac.uk .
-You will need an FTP client and if you're using windows you could use [WinSCP](https://winscp.net/eng/index.php).
-If you are analyzing RNA data select the SNV reference.
+If you are only analyzing RNA data select the SNV reference.
 For ATAC data select the SNV and INDEL reference:

 a) SNV only: /vol1/ftp/data_collections/1000_genomes_project/release/20181203_biallelic_SNV </br>
 b) SNV and INDEL: /vol1/ftp/data_collections/1000_genomes_project/release/20190312_biallelic_SNV_and_INDEL

-You will eventually need to download the vcf for every chromosome, but for the purposes of the tutorial just download the SNV reference for chr22 to reference/phasing:
+You will eventually need to download the vcf for every chromosome, but for the purposes of the tutorial just download the SNV reference for chr10 to reference/phasing:
 ```
 ALL.chr22.shapeit2_integrated_v1a.GRCh38.20181129.phased.vcf.gz
 ```